arlins/BLSmartLayoutEngine/README.md

 ## BLSmartLayoutEngine

-BLSmartLayoutEngine is a lightweight layout engine for iOS
+`BLSmartLayoutEngine` is a lightweight layout engine for iOS.

 ## About

-BLSmartLayoutEngine is a lightweight layout engine for iOS,here are the reasons why we make it:
+`BLSmartLayoutEngine` is a lightweight layout engine for iOS,here are the reasons why we make it:

-1:Some layout engines people using now,such as autoresizing, auto-layout,and Masonry,it is complicated.
+1: Some layout engines people using now,such as autoresizing, auto-layout,and Masonry,it is complicated.
-2:BLSmartLayoutEngine is easy to learn and use, unlike auto-layout,it does not depend on any advanced system version,  so you have no need to consider the system versions.
+2: BLSmartLayoutEngine is easy to learn and use, unlike auto-layout,it does not depend on any advanced system version,  so you have no need to consider the system versions.
+3: Somewhere we may want to layout UI dynamically.

 ## CocoaPods